 “You people act like you are full of shit,” she said in a matter-of-fact tone.

 The class went dead silent, then burst into laughter.
 We all recognized how phony we were being.
 It was an “Emperor's got no clothes” moment.
 After that, people started being more authentic in group sessions and the incident became one of my most powerful grad school memories.
 I admired that girl’s courage.
 She risked being rejected by the group to speak the truth, something I would have never done at that time in my life.
 I made it a personal goal to emulate her behavior from then on (but maybe with a little more tact).
 Speaking the truth can be a heroic act.

-I made a conscious decision when I was 28 to speak my truth even when it diverged from what was popular.
+I made a deliberate decision in graduate school to speak my truth even when it diverged from what was popular.
 I was 28 years old.
 This was one of my better decisions.
-It did result in being rejected by some folks I had known a long time, but it also attracted admiration from the kind of people I wanted and needed in my life.
+It did result in being rejected by some folks I had known for a long time, but it also attracted admiration from the kind of people I wanted and needed in my life.

 Erica’s unrestrained honesty is just her nature.
 One of the many things I love about her is that she is always uniquely Erica.
 My unrestrained honesty was a conscious choice.
 I was never a dishonest person but I was a people pleaser.
 As such, I went along with the crowd and tried to comply with what I thought others wanted of me.
 To a large degree, my efforts were an attempt to win my dad's approval.

-One potential advantage to growing older is the chance to release that childish need to fit in and to become a true individual.
-If you find that, by middle age, the majority of your values and beliefs are still the same as those you grew up with, you may miss out on an important opportunity.
-One of the underlying messages in A Guide for Aging Heroes is avoiding the number one regret of the dying, “I wish I’d had the courage to live a life true to myself, rather than the life others expected of me.”
+One potential advantage to growing older is the chance to release that childish need to fit in, and instead, choose to become a true individual.
+If you find that, by middle age, the majority of your values and beliefs are still the same as those you grew up with, you may be missy out on an important opportunity.
+One of the underlying messages in A Guide for Aging Heroes is the importance of avoiding the number one regret of the dying, “I wish I’d had the courage to live a life true to myself, rather than the life others expected of me.”